-Students who wish to waive the UNH SHBP must provide proof that their insurance meets the following criteria:
+Students who wish to waive the UNH SHBP must provide proof that their insurance:

-- *Student must notify Health & Wellness within 31 days of losing coverage
+- *Important!
+Students must notify Health & Wellness within 31 days of losing coverage.

-- A short-term limited duration health plan that does not meet the requirements of the Affordable Care Act (ACA)
+- Short-term limited duration health plans that does not meet the requirements of the Affordable Care Act (ACA)

-- A ministry sharing plan, even if it is recognized by the ACA
+- Ministry sharing plans, even if recognized by the ACA

 - Medicaid or other government health insurance policies that do not include participating in-network healthcare providers in the Durham, Manchester or Concord, NH area

-- Any other health benefits program (e.g., a community care program) that is not recognized by the State of NH as being health insurance (or is not a health benefits plan governed by the Employee Retirement Income Security Act of 1974) and does not meet all of the requirements specified above
+- Any other health benefits programs (e.g., a community care program) that are not recognized by the State of NH as being health insurance (or are not a health benefits plan governed by the Employee Retirement Income Security Act of 1974); and which do not meet all of the requirements specified above

-- The cost of the plan will not be prorated
+- will be charged the full cost of the plan.
+It will not be prorated.

-- The effective date of the coverage will be the date the student is enrolled in the plan
+- will have an effective date of coverage from the date the student is enrolled in the plan.

 The following video answers commonly asked questions about the Student Health Benefits Plan and the UNH health insurance requirement.